-34 Korir, C. (2016, November 29).
+491 Korir, C. (2016, November 29).
 Government to curb cyber crimes.
-Ministry of ICT, Innovation and Youth Affairs. https://ict.go.ke/government-to-curb-cyber-crimes/
+Ministry of ICT, Innovation and Youth Affairs.

-Republic of Kenya.
+492 Republic of Kenya.
 (2019).
-The Data Protection Act no.24 of 2019. http://kenyalaw.org/kl/fileadmin/pdfdownloads/ Acts/2019/TheDataProtectionAct__No24of2019.pdf
+The Data Protection Act no.24 of 2019.

-Ng'ang'a, J. (2022, June 8).
+493 Ng'ang'a, J. (2022, June 8).
 ICT Ministry to train 20 million Kenyans on digital skills.
-Kenya News Agency. https://www.kenyanews.go.ke/ict-ministry-to-train-20-million-kenyans-on-digital-skills/
+Kenya News Agency.

-Digital infrastructure.
-Kenya's National Broadband Strategy makes reference to attracting an international investor to build a national backbone infrastructure, and lists the World Bank, the Africa Development Bank, ITU, and the ATU as potential international development partners that could contribute to financing infrastructure programmes.
-International aspects are also indicated in the country's in-the-making 5G strategy,37 with a commitment to 'participate in international forums to contribute to the development of 5G technology and standards'.
+in the country's in-the-making 5G strategy, 494 with a commitment to 'participate in international forums to contribute to the development of 5G technology and standards'.

 At the national level, Kenya tries to diversify the links through which it connects to the internet.
 In March 2022, the Pakistan & East Africa Connecting Europe (PEACE) submarine cable system was launched in Kenya, becoming the sixth submarine cable to land there.
-The cable is a private project by a subsidiary of China-based Hengtong Group and it is operated by HMN Tech (formerly Huawei Marine).38
+The cable is a private project by a subsidiary of China-based Hengtong Group and it is operated by HMN Tech (formerly Huawei Marine).
+495

 5G networks are another example of diversification.
-Safaricom has been working with both Nokia and Huawei on its 5G network testing.39 By December 2021, the company had reportedly rolled out over 200 testing sites in towns like Nairobi, Kisumu, Kisii, Kakamega, and one rural area - Ol Tukai at Amboseli.40 In another diversification effort, Telkom Kenya has partnered with NEC XON and Ericsson to modernise its sites.
-The deal also involves growing an additional 2,000 sites for 4G coverage by 2023.41
+Safaricom has been working with both Nokia and Huawei on its 5G network testing.
+496 By December 2021, the company had reportedly rolled out over 200 testing sites in towns like Nairobi, Kisumu, Kisii, Kakamega, and one rural area - Ol Tukai at Amboseli.
+497 In another diversification effort, Telkom Kenya has partnered with NEC XON and Ericsson to modernise its sites.
+The deal also involves growing an additional 2,000 sites for 4G coverage by 2023.
+498

-The country's role in global digital developments is recognised in ICANN's 2022 decision to have root server clusters deployed in Kenya.42 By answering queries for domain names in Africa, Kenya's root server cluster will contribute to reducing latency and improving user experience.
+The country's role in global digital developments is recognised in ICANN's 2022 decision to have root server clusters deployed in Kenya.499 By answering queries for domain names in Africa, Kenya's root server cluster will contribute to reducing latency and improving user experience.